Exercise and Type 2 Diabetes

 Carbohydrate intake and Blood Glucose

 Foods are made up of macronutrients called Carbohydrates, Fats and Proteins.
 These macronutrients supply the body with the energy it requires to function.
 When food containing Carbohydrates is consumed the carbohydrates are absorbed in the digestive track and enter the blood stream as a molecule called Glucose.
-Glucose level in the blood vary only slightly and total approximately 5 grams in the average person.
-A typical meal may contain 40-80grams of carbohydrates.
-These carbohydrates are absorbed faster then they are used by the body.
-As a result they must be stored before the blood glucose level in the blood rises above safe levels.
+Glucose levels in the blood vary only slightly and total approximately 5 grams in the average adult.
+A typical meal contains 40-80grams of carbohydrates.
+At rest the carbohydrates in the meal are absorbed faster then they are utilized.
+As a result glucose must be stored before the blood glucose level rises beyond safe levels.

 Glucose Storage

-Glucose that is not being used by the muscles, brain or other organs is stored in the liver and muscles cells.
+Glucose that is not being used by muscle cells, the brain or other organs is stored in the liver and muscles tissue as glycogen.
 The approximate level of Glycogen (stored glucose) found in the liver is 100 grams with the amount varying between individuals.
-Muscle tissue stores are estimated at between 200 - 400 grams
+Muscle tissue stores are estimated at between 200 - 500 grams

 Muscle and Glucose use

 Muscles are made up of proteins which contract in order to produce movement.
 Inorder for these contractions to occur a molecule called ATP is required.
-During contraction ATP is broken down and needs to be restored.
-The restoration of the ATP levels within the body is fundamental to being able to produce continued movement.
+During contraction ATP is broken down and as a result needs to be restored.
+The restoration of ATP levels within the body is fundamental to being able to produce continued movement.
 This restoration requires fuels or energy from within the body.
-Glucose which is a simple for of carbohydrate along with stored fats are the primary source of this fuel.
+Glucose which is a simple form of carbohydrate along with stored fats are the primary source of this fuel.

-Diabetes causes an increased incidence of heart disease.
+Diabetes results in an increased incidence of heart disease.
 Heart disease is the number one cause of premature death in Australia.
-Elevated blood glucose levels increase damage to blood vessel walls with results in an increase in atherosclerosis.
+Elevated blood glucose levels increase damage to blood vessel walls which results in accelerated atherosclerosis.
 Atherosclerosis is the fatty build up of plaque found in the arteries.
 This build up causes blockages similar to that seen in a water pipe.
 The result is, blood cannot reach the desired tissues, which starves the tissue of oxygen.
 If oxygen fails to reach the heart you'll experience what is called a heart attack, if oxygen fails to reach the brain this is called a stroke.
 For an article on the importance of oxygen in cells click here

 Causes of Type 2 Diabetes

 Diabetes in the most part is considered a lifestyle disease.
-This means lifestyle factor are the primarily contributer to the disease.
+This means lifestyle factors are the primarily contributer to the disease.

-The mechanism of Type 2 Diabetes is still being researched.
-In the disease there is a decrease in insulin sensitivity.
-Insulin is the hormone that results in Glucose being taken from the blood and into the muscles to be later used.
-Having a decreased insulin sensitivity means more insulin is required to lower blood glucose levels.
+The mechanism causing Type 2 Diabetes is still under investigation.
+Diabetes causes a decrease in insulin sensitivity.
+Insulin is the hormone that results in Glucose being taken from the blood and into the muscle tissue to be later used.
+Having a decreased insulin sensitivity results in higher insulin levels inorder to lower blood glucose levels.
 The exact cause of this insulin insensitivity is still debated.

 Some of the contributing factors are Physical Inactivity, Excess Body Weight, High Cellular Triglyceride (fats) stores and and having a poor Aerobic Fitness level.